dshugarts/cvdiq_v1.2/README.md

 - [ ] Update Disclaimer

 ## Echo
+- [ ] PDF Print Page of Detailed Report
+	- [ ] Progress Bar for Points Earned in PDF Report
 - [ ] Refactor to starrhealth when angular material
 - [ ] Switch to angular material
 - [ ] Register user page should look different than login